TOAST-DOCS/Compute-Instance/en/console-guide.md

 ## Appendix 3.
 Change of System Locale

-You can change system locale  for TOAST Cloud on Windows as follows.
+You can change system locale  for NHN Cloud Cloud on Windows as follows.

 * Go to **Windows Key > Control Panel > Clock and Country**.